-In summary, we have shown that a new mode of interactions of mass in motion leads to the prediction of flat velocity distributions in galaxies and a dependency of this velocity on galactic mass.
-The results agree with astronomical observations and account for the problem known as the dark-matter problem.
-Similar interactions play a role in the solar system, where they lead to predictions for the advance of planetary orbits in agreement with the predictions of general relativity.
+In summary we have shown that a new mode of interactions of mass in motion leads to the prediction of flat velocity distributions in galaxies and a dependency of this velocity on galactic mass.
+The results agree with astronomical observations and account for the problem known as the dark matter problem.
+Similar interactions play a role in the solar system, where they lead to predictions for the advance of planetary orbits equal to predictions in General Relativity.